-- If a force majeure situation has lasted for more than ninety (90) calendar days, both Parties shall be entitled to give notice to terminate the Agreement In Writing with immediate effect.
-The Services which in that case have been delivered by Equalture prior to the occurrence of the force majeure situation and during the force majeure situation will be paid for on a pro rata basis.
+- If a force majeure situation has lasted for more than ninety (90) calendar days, both Parties shall be entitled to give the notice to terminate the Agreement In Writing with immediate effect.
+The Services which in that case have been delivered by Equalture prior to the occurrence of the force majeure situation and during the force majeure situation will be paid for on a pro-rata basis.

 - Equalture acts as an intermediary for creating a match between the Client and the Applicant.
 Equalture is not liable for failures in the performance of the (labour) agreement, since Equalture does not form a party to this agreement.

 Article 13.
-Intellectual Property
+Intellectual property